microsoft/playwright/docs/src/api/params.md

 * langs: js
 - `timeout` <[float]>

 Maximum time in milliseconds.
-Defaults to `0` - no timeout.
+Defaults to `30000` - 30 seconds (`0` - no timeout in Playwright Test).
 The default value can be changed via `actionTimeout` option in the config, or by using the [`method: BrowserContext.setDefaultTimeout`] or
 [`method: Page.setDefaultTimeout`] methods.

 ## input-no-wait-after